 Until recently, aircraft have been required to carry a number of documents on board, particularly when operating under Instrument Flight Rules (IFR) or under the authority of an air operator certificate under Rule Part 119.
-Many of these paper documents were carried by crew in their flight bags; the move to greater use of documentation in electronic format has resulted in these documents being carried and displayed in aircraft on computer-based systems, commonly referred to as Electronic Flight Bags (EFB).
-The need for document configuration control and operating disciplines has not changed, but there are requirements for the installation, carriage and management of devices used as EFBs in order to maintain an equivalent level of operational safety.
+Many of these paper documents were carried by crew in their flight bags.
+Now, with digital formats more widely used, these documents are being carried and displayed in aircraft on computer-based systems, commonly referred to as Electronic Flight Bags (EFB).
+The need for document configuration control and operating disciplines has not changed, but there are requirements for the installation, carriage and management of devices used as EFBs to maintain an equivalent level of operational safety.